Zero-Tang/NoirVisor/src/vt_core/readme.md

 Hooked page includes the hook code, whereas the original page includes the original code. <br>
 On VM-Exit, NoirVisor should locate the hook page by GPA (Guest Physical Address) then swap the PTE entry.

+## Hide Read and Write Accesses from the Same Page
+If an instruction in the hooked page accesses some data in the same page, it would infinitely trigger EPT violations.
+Therefore, care must be taken when the `rip` and `GPA` are in the same page. <br>
+Intel VT-x provides the `Monitor Trap Flags` feature that triggers VM-Exits per instruction.
+We may use this feature to circumvent the this possibility. <br>
+When EPT violation handler detects that `GPA` and `rip` are in the same page, grant `R+/W+/X+` permission, map to the original page and enable MTF.
+An MTF VM-Exit will be immediately triggered after this instruction completes.
+In this MTF VM-Exit, revoke `R+/W+` permissions, map to the hooked page, and disable the MTF.

 # Critical Hypervisor Protection
 This feature is an essential security feature.
 I found this feature missing in most open-source light-weight hypervisor project.
 The key is that VMCS and other essential pages are not protected through Intel EPT even if they enabled Intel EPT.
 It should be pointed out that a malware can be aware of the format of VMCS of a specific processor.
 In this regard, malware may corrupt the VMCS through memory access instruction.